ciphermodelabs/ciphercore/reference/main.md

 ```bash
 sh run_ciphercore_docker.sh <binary name> <parameters>
 ```
+To avoid using sudo in using the docker image, you can add your user to the docker group.
+Please visit [here](https://docs.docker.com/engine/install/linux-postinstall/) for instructions.

 If a binary reads data from a file, the file needs to be in the same directory as the script `run_ciphercore_docker.sh`.
 For example, you can run:
 ```bash